WebAssembly/spec/spectec/test-prose/TEST.md

 2. Push (REF.FUNC_ADDR $funcaddr()[x]) to the stack.

 execution_of_REF.TEST rt
+1. Let f be the current frame.
-1. Assert: Due to validation, a value is on the top of the stack.
+2. Assert: Due to validation, a value is on the top of the stack.
-2. Pop ref from the stack.
+3. Pop ref from the stack.
-3. YetI: TODO: prem_to_instr: Unsupported rule prem.
+4. Let rt' be $ref_type_of(ref).
+5. If rt' ≤ $inst_reftype(f.MODULE, rt), then:
+  a.
+Push (I32.CONST 1) to the stack.
+6. Else:
+  a.
+Push (I32.CONST 0) to the stack.

 execution_of_REF.CAST rt
+1. Let f be the current frame.
-1. Assert: Due to validation, a value is on the top of the stack.
+2. Assert: Due to validation, a value is on the top of the stack.
-2. Pop ref from the stack.
+3. Pop ref from the stack.
-3. YetI: TODO: prem_to_instr: Unsupported rule prem.
+4. Let rt' be $ref_type_of(ref).
+5. If rt' > $inst_reftype(f.MODULE, rt), then:
+  a.
+Trap.
+6. Push ref to the stack.

 execution_of_STRUCT.NEW_DEFAULT x
 1. Assert: Due to validation, $expanddt($type(x)) is of the case STRUCT.
 2. Let (STRUCT y_0) be $expanddt($type(x)).
 3. Let (mut, zt)* be y_0.
 4. Assert: Due to validation, |mut*| is |zt*|.
-5. YetI: TODO: We do not support iter on premises other than `RulePr`.
+5. YetI: Repeat:
+  a.
+If $default($unpacktype(zt)) is defined, then:
+    1) Let ?(val) be $default($unpacktype(zt))..
 6. Assert: Due to validation, |val*| is |zt*|.
 7. Push val* to the stack.
 8. Execute (STRUCT.NEW x).